dcrossleyau/speculations/workflow/folio-workflow-engine.md

 * **What person, or class of people, may perform the required action?** We will want some flexibility in how a workflow is able to specify this.
 In some cases, we will want specifically to require that it be the person who launched the present instance of the workflow.

-* **How do we notify the person or class that the action needs to be performed?** Hopefully the general-puspose notification system will work well for this, and will provide an appropriate level of configurability.
+* **How do we notify the person or class that the action needs to be performed?** Hopefully the general-purpose notification system will work well for this, and will provide an appropriate level of configurability.

 * **How do we recognise when the action has been completed?** There are broadly two approaches to this: either the workflow engine can periodically poll the state of all pending actions; or non-workflow objects can have triggers attached to them.
 For the latter approach, consider job #3456, which requires a librarian to validate purchase order #99.
 Then we would add a trigger to purchase order #99 saying "when validated, trigger job #3456".

 * **How do we notify other members of a class when one of them has done it?** We don't want to have a dozen finance-approved librarians all to go to approve the same purchase order, only for eleven of them to find it's already been done, so we will want to cancel notifications that have been sent.
 Sending a new "This has been done so you don't need to" notification would be a start; better still would be simply deleting any of the original notification that have not been read, so that the other librarians never even need to know that anything happened.

 * **What happens if someone other than a member of a nominated class performs the action?** For example, is a purchase is approved by someone from a different department who happens to have the necessary authority.
-We will want this to trigger the continuation of the workflow just as though one of the nominated people had performed the action -- in fact, we probably don't even want to make a distinction between nominated people and others, except in terms of sending notifcations to the former (and cancelling them when appropriate).
+We will want this to trigger the continuation of the workflow just as though one of the nominated people had performed the action -- in fact, we probably don't even want to make a distinction between nominated people and others, except in terms of sending notifications to the former (and cancelling them when appropriate).
 This is an additional argument for the idea that the state-change itself must trigger the continuation of the workflow, rather than using an approach where the job itself is in control of the sequence of operations.

 * **How do we resume the correct workflow when the action has been completed?** Using either the polling approach or the triggering approach, FOLIO will be in a position to know when an event that a job is dependent on has been completed.
 At this stage, it will need to hand control back to the job, which can then determine whether _all_ the dependent tasks have been completed, or if more remain.
 If they have all been completed, then execution can resume from the next instruction that the program-counter points to.

-* **How can we cope when a single action triggers the resumption of multiple jobs?** This scenario would occur if, for example, a patron has a hold on a circulated item, and that patron's issue-new-loan job wakes up when the item is returned to the library; and a librarian has also started a workflow to do with refurbishing the itme.
+* **How can we cope when a single action triggers the resumption of multiple jobs?** This scenario would occur if, for example, a patron has a hold on a circulated item, and that patron's issue-new-loan job wakes up when the item is returned to the library; and a librarian has also started a workflow to do with refurbishing the item.
 Then both jobs depend on the same event, the return of the item.
 In this case, either the polling will need to recognise that multiple job have had their blocking tasks completed, or the item record in question will need multiple triggers to be installed.

 * **What can we do if a workflow is edited while an instance of it is running?** Because a job may run for a long time, it's quite possible that the workflow that it's an instance of may be edited.
 This will render the program-counter stored in the persistent job incorrect.
 The simplest solution is to have the job carry a complete copy of the workflow that it's running.
 There are more efficient, though correspondingly more complex, solutions.
 For example, if each job only references a workflow, then the code that updates a workflow could keep the old version around if there are any running jobs that reference it, with some kind of garbage-collection mechanism to dispose of no-longer-referenced workflows once their jobs are complete.

 ### Error handling

 The complex, parallelised and long-running nature of workflow jobs means the error handling is going to be rather more complex than in most software.
-In general, we will want to support various severity levels: some causing the whole job to fail immediately, others alowing the job to continue but being accumulated somewhere so that they can be inspected after the job completes (or, for that matter, while it's still ongoing).
+In general, we will want to support various severity levels: some causing the whole job to fail immediately, others allowing the job to continue but being accumulated somewhere so that they can be inspected after the job completes (or, for that matter, while it's still ongoing).
 For example, consider the unboxing scenario above: perhaps three of the books can't be shelved, but that is no reason not to handle the others.
 At the end, there should be a report, "here are the three books we weren’t able to do anything with, and here are the reasons why we couldn't handle each of them."

 The way to handle errors needs to be configurable not just at the level of a workflow, but at the lower level of individual steps within the workflow: it is a matter for the creator of a given workflow to judge whether a given error should be fatal, or merely stored up to be reported while the job continues.